ramyarajeswarivissapragada/Advanced-Customer-Analytics-using-Maximum-Likelihood-Estimation/README.md

 - Calculated marketing metrics (reach, frequency, GRP) based on model outputs

 ## Usage
-The main analysis is contained in `project-I-group11.ipynb`.
+The main analysis is contained in `Advance Customer Analytics using various Statistical Models.ipynb`.
 To run this analysis:

 1. Ensure you have the required dependencies installed:
 ```